erpepe2004/WLED/usermods/user_fx/README.md

   * if there’s a pixel to the left, add its heat to the total.
   * If there’s a pixel to the right, add its heat as well.
   * So essentially, what the two `if` statements accomplish is: `v = center + left + right`.
-* The final line of code applies diffusion smoothing:
+* The end line of code applies diffusion smoothing:
   * The denominator controls how much the neighboring heat contributes. `300 + diffusion` means that with higher diffusion, you get more smoothing (since the sum is divided more).
   * The `v * 100` scales things before dividing (preserving some dynamic range).
   * `min(255, ...)` clamps the result to 8-bit range.